The Inkariy Museum

 Urco (Photo: Lyle Walker)

-*There is not much information available about Urco*.
+As I mentioned above, there is not much information available about Urco.
 I have been told that it is Inka as well as pre-Inka, and while the terraces do look to be of Inka construction, the circular building and nearby constructions do not look very Inka like.
 This is an interesting site that if you have a spare 15 or 20 minutes to spare, is worth a quick stop, and you are almost certain to be the only one there if you do.

 Coming up next will be a hidden Inka ceremonial site near Ollantaytambo.